Hodthorpe and Belph: Hodthorpe

 The manor of Whitwell was a portion of the Earl of Rutland's estate until 1813, after which it became associated to the Welbeck Estate owned by the Duke of Portland.
-Although the Duke owned some land in what would become Hodthorpe, a larger section of approx. 56½ acres, was once part of Birks Farm, then owned by the Duke of Newcastle-under-Lyme and part of the Worksop Manor Estate.
+Although the Duke owned some land in what would become Hodthorpe, a larger section of approx. 56½ acres, was once part of Birks Farm, then owned by the Duke of Newcastle-under-Lyne and part of the Worksop Manor Estate.
 There was a major sale of land by auction in the Worksop area by the Duke of Newcastle in 1890, and private sales of some land had taken place several years previously.
 The railway was built at Whitwell by 1875, its track between Worksop and Whitwell cut through Larpit (Lowpit) Lane, providing a visible boundary, with Whitwell to the west, and the land in which Hodthorpe would be built, to the east.
 Shireoaks Colliery Company Ltd. who opened their fourth colliery in 1890–91, on an area of land known as Belph Moor, immediately south of Whitwell train station.
 The company had leased this land from the 6th Duke of Portland, who was then the principal landowner and the Lord of the manor of Whitwell.

 Another of the landowners was Henry Sweet Hodding, a local solicitor, who lived at Harness Grove in nearby Darfoulds to the north, and he provided most of the land for the settlement.
 As the village began to grow it became known as ‘Hoddingthorpe’, a combination of the name ‘Hodding’ and ‘thorpe’ which is a medieval term for village, from which the name of "Hodthorpe" eventually derived.
-There did not appear to have been any set pattern of house-building in Hodthorpe, as some of the earlier properties are found in what was known as "the bottom end".
+There did not appear to have been any set pattern of housebuilding in Hodthorpe, as some of the earlier properties are found in what was known as "the bottom end".
 A terrace of four red brick houses called "Bentinck Cottages" and are now 1, 3, 5, and 7 Broad Place were amongst the earliest to be built.
 Originally a few stone cottages were in the area in which the village would later develop, and these were known as "Stoneycroft", they were however demolished in 1933–35, and was sited immediately opposite the Junior & Infant School.
 Lowpit (or Larpit) Lane was the main street which ran from Whitwell, it was renamed Queens Road, and straightened as it met Broad Lane near the eastern boundary of the parish and county.
 Close to this eastern boundary is Birks Farm and Hall Leys Farm.
 On Queens Road, by the ‘top end’, there is a pair of semi-detached brick houses having a date stone which is inscribed "Daisy Cottages 1897", and by the ‘bottom end’ the ‘Prospect Villas’ were built in 1903.